mbientlab/MetaWear-SDK-Python/README.md

 ### Pre-Installation

 #### Python
-You need to make sure you have Python2 or Python3 installed as well as Pip.
+You need to make sure you have Python3 installed as well as Pip.
 We don't cover this in this README, you can google-fu how to install Python and Pip.
 ```
-python -V
 python3 -V
 ```